amenzwa/nn/README.md

 Classic texts, especially those that were published just after the emergence of a groundbreaking idea, tend to be the best if one wishes to study that idea, in-depth.
 And given that they were published at the birth of an idea, their pages are not polluted with application examples and practice guides, so they are easier to read for novices interested in the underlying theory.

-But after half a century or so, all texts begin to show their age: their vintage examples become outdated and their vintage notations grate modern readers.
-Still, there are many such vintage texts that are good-reads, much like Shakespeare is.
-So, do not dismiss an old textbook based solely on its publication date.
+But after half a century or so, all texts begin to show their age: their vintage examples become outdated and their vintage notations grate modern sensibilities.
+Still, there are many such vintage texts that are good-reads, much like Shakespeare still is.
+So, do not dismiss an old textbook based solely on its publication date inside the front cover.

 ## *about this project*